pnarsi/datacleanseproject/README.md

 ### Description

-This README file describes the run-analysis.R which contains code to convert the original raw dataset  into a tidy independant dataset that provides the mean of each variable being measured for each activity and for each subject.
+This README file describes the run-analysis.R which contains code to convert the original **Human Activity Recognition** dataset  into a tidy independant dataset that provides the mean of each variable being measured for each activity and for each subject.

 The original dataset is available from: